slutske22/leaflet-topography/README.md

 **Be careful!** Calling `preload` on too large an area with a high `scale` may cause your browser to try to fetch hundreds or even millions of tile images at once!

 <hr>

+## Limitations

+- `TopoLayer`
+  - `topotype: slope` does not consider distance betwen pixels when calculating and coloring slope.
+Lower zoom levels produce higher slope values, meaning the layer tends to "white out" as you zoom out, and "black out" as you zoom in.
+Interestingly, this is in contrast to using `rasterFunction: "Slope_Degrees"` on an esri-leaflet terrain layer, which blacks out as you zoom out.
+  - `topotype: slopeaspect` with a `continuous: true` is *very* slow, as each pixel's color must be calculated across two gradients - one to interpolate between aspect colors, and another to interpolate between the resultant aspect color and the slope value.
+This goes against the philosophy of this plugin, and should probably not be used.

+### Planned Improvements

+- Units option for `getTopography`?
+- Incorporate zoom level into `TopoLayer({ topotype: slope })` for consistent visuals across zoom levels
+- Smoothen `TopoLayer` at higher levels
+- General colorization algorithm optimization

 ## Alternatives